centreparty/centreparty/README.rst

 button on github).

 You then need to clone your fork to your local computer.
-When you are finished, push back the changes yo your fork.
+When you are finished, push back the changes to your fork.

 If you are not so technical, you can instead edit the source .rst files in your fork through the github website.